 Why does my cat keep getting sick?

-While it's normal for your cat to occasionally experience digestive discomfort, it shouldn't be a regular occurrence.
-Through a combination of the right diet, hygiene, and feeding behaviors, you can make sure you protect your cat from suffering with an upset stomach.
+While it's normal for your cat to occasionally experience digestive discomfort, it shouldn't be a regular occurrence, and it should be addressed by a veterinarian when it does occur.
+Through a combination of the right diet, hygiene, and feeding behaviors, you can help protect your cat from having an upset stomach.

 The symptoms of a digestive issues in cats

-If your cat has an upset stomach or another digestive issue, some of the most common symptoms are vomiting and diarrhea.
-You may also notice your cat eats less or struggles with eating.
+If your cat has an upset stomach or another digestive issue, some of the most common signs are vomiting and diarrhea.
+You may also notice your cat eating less or struggling with eating.

 Stomach upsets can have a variety of underlying causes, including:

-- Parasites which infest your cat's gastrointestinal tract
+- Parasites which can disrupt your cat's gastrointestinal tract

 - Hairballs, which can cause blockages and vomiting